 There is a resource called the Mental Health Service Locator, which provides support, family help, and advocacy at a state level, administered by the U.S. Department of Health and Human Services.
 On a state level, look for State and Local Health Departments that offer low or no-cost services to Las Vegas patients.
 Additionally, there is a service called the Substance Abuse Treatment Facility Locator, that can help you find a drug and alcohol treatment center in Las Vegas, Nevada or otherwise, all over the country.

-There are many was to find treatment and Las Vegas clinics, such as Patient First Wellness Center, are always available to help patients.
-If you’re seeking low cost healthcare, then look to Patient First Wellness Center.
+There are many was to find treatment and Las Vegas clinics, such as Patient’s Choice Medical Center, are always available to help patients.
+If you’re seeking low cost healthcare, then look to Patient’s Choice Medical Center.

 No Medical Insurance?
-Get low cost medical care at Patient First Wellness Center.
+Get low cost medical care at Patient’s Choice Medical Center.
 Call (702) 474-6300 or go online to www.PatientFirstWellness.net